-au will achieve a maximum if the item correlations are all identical (a parallel test model, McDonald, 1999).
-Indeed, for dichotomous data, given the equivalence of factor analytic models using tetrachoric correlations and weighted least squares, with 2PL IRT models (Kamata and Bauer, 2008; Takane and de Leeuw, 1987), the Rasch (1966) model - a one parameter IRT model with the assumption that all items have equally good discrimination - is functionally a au equivalent model.
+τ will achieve a maximum if the item covariances are all identical (a tau equivalent model, McDonald, 1999).
+Indeed, for dichotomous data, given the equivalence of factor analytic models using tetrachoric correlations with 2PL IRT models (Kamata & Bauer, 2008; Takane & de Leeuw, 1987), the Rasch (1966) model - a one parameter IRT model with the assumption that all items have equally good discrimination - is functionally a τ equivalent model.

-We define the product of ρ_c and τ as our measure of unidimensionality, u.
+The product of ρ_c and τ is the measure of unidimensionality, u.
 That is, congeneric fit x tau equivalent fit as a measure of unidimensionality.
 In the following tables, we show how u behaves in various simulations as well as with real data.
-We also show the behavior of the u statistic as a function of sample size and compare it with CFI and ECV as a function of sample size (Figure 1).
-These demonstrations use the functions unidim and omega as implemented in the psych package (Revelle, 2024a) for the open source statistical system R (R Core Team, 2024).
+We also show the behavior of the u statistic as a function of sample size and compare the standard errors as a function of sample sizes (Figure 1).
+These demonstrations use the functions unidim and omega as implemented in the psych package (Revelle, 2024a) for the open source statistical system R (R Core Team, 2023).
 Output from both functions is also shown in the reliability function.